acoughlin/custom-cpu/custom-cpu/README.txt

 I DID NOT CREATE AND I DO NOT OWN OR HAVE ANY RIGHTS TO EMUMAKER86.
 IT WAS CREATED BY DR. MICHAEL BLACK.

-This readme will explain the processor and ISA of this final project for Systems Level Computing.
+This readme will explain the processor I designed and ISA I created for this final project for Systems Level Computing.
+More details about the project may be found in the "isa notes" text document.

+I designed my CPU model in EmuMaker86 using concepts I learned in the class.
+It runs with 8 bits of memory, 4 8-bit registers, and 1 instruction register.
+It has 1 arithmetic logic unit.
+The instruction register feeds into a splitter, which is connected to the control unit.
+The control unit controls the state of several multiplexors, as well as the registers.
+When the instruction is split by the splitter from one 8-bit instruction into two 4-bit instructions, these two signals are used to tell the control unit which datapath shold be taken next.
+The CPU was essentially built specifically to execute this one program.

-The processor contains 4 5-bit registers and an 8-bit program counter.
-It needs to be loaded with a program that will execute this loop:
+The memory must be loaded with a program that will execute this loop:

 char x, n, i;
 n=5;